 Learn how to make the BEST clam juice recipe from fresh clams instead of using the salty bottled stuff from the grocery store.
-We give you a clam broth recipe and tips and tricks for easily making your own clam nectar at home in less than 20 minutes.
-It's a WHOLE LOTTA YUM!
+We give you our family clam broth recipe, plus tips and tricks for easily making your own clam nectar at home in less than 20 minutes.
+It's a Whole Lotta Yum!

-Use homemade clam juice to make dairy-free clam chowder or use it in any recipe that calls for clam broth or clam juice.
-Clam juice from scratch truly makes the BEST clam juice recipe!
+You can use homemade clam juice from scratch to make our healthy dairy-free clam chowder, seafood soups and stews, a Bloody Caesar, or use it in any recipe that calls for clam broth or clam juice.

 What is Clam Juice?